-If I was going to ask you where the largest city in the world was in the year 1600, I wonder where you might suggest.
+If I asked you to name the largest city in the world around the year 1700, I wonder where you might suggest.
 London?
 Paris?
 Beijing?
 Cairo?

-I’m going to guess that the city of Phra Nakhon Si Ayutthaya (or simply Ayutthaya), might not have made your shortlist.
+I’m going to guess that the city of Phra Nakhon Si Ayutthaya (or simply Ayutthaya, as everyone calls it today) didn’t make your shortlist.

-Unfortunately for the Kingdom of Ayutthaya, the Burmese-Siamese War culminated in the sacking of Ayutthaya in 1767.
-The majority of the city was burned to the ground, including the 14th century Grand Palace.
+Unfortunately for the Kingdom of Ayutthaya, the Burmese-Siamese War culminated in the sacking of Ayutthaya in April 1767, after a 14-month siege.
+The majority of the city was burned to the ground, including the 14th-century Grand Palace, and the Burmese carted off the gold, the artisans and the royal artefacts.
 This marked the end of the Kingdom of Ayutthaya.
-After the fall, the Siam state moved its capital to Thonburi and then finally to Bangkok.
+The Siamese state moved its capital first to Thonburi and then to Bangkok, and Ayutthaya never recovered its former glory.

-Today, Ayutthaya still exists as a city you can visit.
-It was re-founded after the sacking, and a new city rose up around and beside the remains of the original.
-Not a huge amount was left admittedly – much of the city had been made of wood, which didn’t survive the huge fires and the ravages of time.
-What is left are primarily what was made of brick and stone, which includes a number of temples and statues.
+Today, the city still exists, and you can visit.
+It was re-founded in the years after the sack, and a new town grew up around and beside the remains of the original.
+Not a huge amount was left, admittedly.
+Much of the city had been made of wood, which didn’t survive the fires or the centuries that followed.
+What remains was mostly brick and stone, which is to say: temples, prangs, statues, and the long shadow of a vanished royal capital.
+The whole historical park is a UNESCO World Heritage Site, inscribed in 1991 as the Historic City of Ayutthaya.

 Table of Contents: